mrezabayat/iamsorush/content/posts/unique-pointers-cpp/index.md

 ```

-A unique pointer can be checked if it is associated to a dynamic object
+A unique pointer can be checked if it is associated with an object

 ```cpp
 unique_ptr<int> a; // a created but is empty (null pointer)